 Address minor issues promptly

 If you notice signs of wear and tear around your home, or an appliance isn’t working properly, it can be tempting to ignore it and hope for the best.
 It’s also common to forget about minor problems or to write a list of tasks that never gets tackled.
 Minor issues are often much easier and cheaper to remedy or repair than more complex problems.
 If you have a couple of missing tiles on the roof or a minor leak after a storm, for example, addressing the issue as early as possible will reduce the risk of further damage and lower the cost of maintenance and repairs.
 If you leave the roof as it is, you may find that fixing the problem costs you a lot more further down the line.
+So book that Garage Door Repair, fix the leaky faucet, or book that HVAC service to avoid making matters worse by ignoring them.

 Seek professional advice